Author: Dr. Jean-Paul Rodrigue

 3. The Life Cycle of Transport Infrastructure

-Regardless of the specific solutions to congestion that are considered, increasing demand is placing unprecedented requests for investments in transport infrastructures.
+Regardless of the specific solutions to congestion, increasing demand is placing unprecedented requests for investments in transport infrastructures.
 A major question is how to finance the construction and maintenance of transport infrastructures so that capacity and resilience can be improved.
 As economies of scale are applied to transport systems, such as larger containerships or doublestacked rail corridors, capital requirements increase in proportion.
 Governments have traditionally been the primary source of funding in the transport sector.
 Still, the costs of keeping pace with the growth in demand are making it difficult for even the wealthiest countries to provide public funding on the scale required to meet expectations about the mobility of passengers and freight.

 Capital requirements are particularly prevalent on both sides of the infrastructure life cycle spectrum.
 Over this matter, the highways in China and North America represent two salient cases.
 For China, an impressive level of highway construction since the 1990s resulted in the setting of a national highway network, the longest in the world.
 Comparatively, the American Interstate highway system is in the maturity phase of its life cycle.
-A substantial amount of capital investment will be required to upgrade the system and maintain its operability, including thousands of aging highway bridges.
-While most of the Interstate is publicly funded, almost all Chinese highways were funded by private interests (state enterprises) that are using tolls to recover their investments.
+Substantial capital investment will be required to upgrade the system and maintain its operability, including thousands of aging highway bridges.
+While most of the Interstate is publicly funded, almost all Chinese highways were funded by private interests (state enterprises) using tolls to recover their investments.
 Irrespective of the context, the issue of the role of private and public actors in transport infrastructure, as well as pricing mechanisms, will remain salient:

 - Public-private partnerships and completely private solutions are one set of solutions.
 For many developing economies, this is the main option since public finances are usually insufficient for the high level of capital investment required by modern transport infrastructure.
-Thus, private involvement in the provision of transport infrastructure is to be expected.
+Thus, private involvement in providing transport infrastructure is to be expected.
 Several models have already been implemented: BOT (Build-Operate-Transfer), where the private sector builds and operates a facility or system and then transfers it back to the government after an agreed period; BLT (Build-Lease-Transfer), where after building a facility, it is leased for a fixed period and finally transferred back; ROT (Rehabilitate-Operate-Transfer) where the private party refurbishes an existing facility to be operated for a term before being turned back to the state.

-Most transport infrastructure projects are long term but are typified by high capital investment requirements being incurred over a short initial phase for securing land, rights of way, and constructing infrastructure.
+Most transport infrastructure projects are long term but are typified by high capital investment requirements incurred over a short initial phase for securing land, rights of way, and constructing infrastructure.
 Even if transport infrastructure can be built and expanded in phases, most private enterprises cannot take a long-term perspective because they need to cover their expenses and recover their capital investments over short time periods.
 Further, the maintenance of transport infrastructure can be subject to different approaches:

 - Reactive.
-The standard approach when maintenance is performed after infrastructure damage or failure.
+The standard approach is when maintenance is performed after infrastructure damage or failure.
 While it imposes less stringent financial burdens, the disadvantage of this approach is the loss of capacity while maintenance is being performed.
 It is particularly prevalent for public infrastructures such as roads since the public sector is reluctant to commit resources.

 - Proactive.
 Maintenance is performed before infrastructure is predicted to be damaged or fail.
-This requires monitoring of the infrastructure and the capability to accurately expect damage or failure at a certain point in time and under specific usage and environmental conditions.
+This requires monitoring the infrastructure and the capability to accurately expect damage or failure at a certain point in time and under specific usage and environmental conditions.

-Each of these approaches illustrates a different perspective about resilience.
+Each of these approaches illustrates a different perspective on resilience.
 With the growing unwillingness or inability of the public sector to fund and provide transport infrastructure, new forms of infrastructure provision, maintenance, and operation need to be achieved.
-This is where the financial sector, particularly long-term investment funds, such as pension funds and sovereign wealth funds, can be involved with a better synchronism between the capital and time horizons of transport infrastructure projects.
+This is where the financial sector, particularly long-term investment funds, such as pension and sovereign wealth funds, can be involved with a better synchronism between the capital and time horizons of transport infrastructure projects.

 Eventually, due to technological obsolescence, public policy, or commercial changes, transportation infrastructure can reach the end of its life cycle.
 The challenge becomes how to recover and reuse the existing footprint, which can take many forms.
 For linear infrastructures such as canals, rail lines, and roads, the right of way can be kept and used by another transport mode.
-For terminals such as ports, warehouses, and rail stations, the facility can be converted to any urban use, including parks, residential, and commercial facilities.
-The real estate value of the footprint is often a determining factor in the incentive to re-purpose transportation infrastructure since it is competing with other uses.
+For terminals such as ports, warehouses, and rail stations, facilities can be converted to any urban use, including parks, residential, and commercial facilities.
+The real estate value of the footprint is often a determining factor in the incentive to re-purpose transportation infrastructure since it competes with other uses.
 This underlines that transportation infrastructure in remote or low-density areas is often abandoned at the end of its life cycle.
 The cost to re-purpose may exceed the potential benefit.
 In the coming decades, particularly in advanced economies, large tracts of transport infrastructure will need to be reconverted to other uses, creating several opportunities for innovation in spatial planning.